CIP-0102

 In addition to providing a way to create guaranteed royalties, this has several advantages:

-• Minimal Storage Requirement - An optional boolean has about the smallest memory impact possible.
+• Minimal Storage Requirement - An optional big_int has about the smallest memory impact possible.
 This is especially important because it's attached to the - Reference NFT and will be set for each individual NFT.

 Backward Compatibility